rokath/trice/docs/TriceUserManual.md

 ![./ref/ColorAlternatives.PNG](./ref/ColorAlternatives.PNG)

-Only file [../internal/emitter/lineTransformerANSI.go](../internal/emitter/lineTransformerANSI.go) needs to be changed and the **trice** tool needs to be rebuild afterwards: `go install ./...`.
+Only file [../internal/emitter/lineTransformerANSI.go](../internal/emitter/lineTransformerANSI.go) needs to be changed and the Trice tool needs to be rebuild afterwards: `go install ./...`.

 ###  31.2. <a id='color-issues-under-windows'></a>Color issues under Windows

 **Currently console colors are not enabled by default in Win10**, so if you see no color but escape sequences on your powershell or cmd window, please refer to [Windows console with ANSI colors handling](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1050078#1050078) or simply use a Linux like terminal under windows, like git-bash.
-One option is also to install Microsoft *Windows Terminal (Preview)* from inside the Microsoft store and to start the **trice** tool inside there.
+One option is also to install Microsoft *Windows Terminal (Preview)* from inside the Microsoft store and to start the Trice tool inside there.
 Unfortunately this can not be done automatically right now because of missing command line switches.
 [Alacritty](../third_party/alacritty/ReadMe.md) is one of other alternatives.

 <p align="right">(<a href="#top">back to top</a>)</p>